 FAQs

-1. Q: Are Kathryn Aalto’s creative writing courses suitable for beginners?
+1. Are Kathryn Aalto’s courses suitable for beginners?

-A: Yes, all levels of writers can study with Kathryn.
-She has created a supportive environment where beginners can develop their skills while more experienced writers can refine their craft and explore new narrative techniques.
+Yes, all levels of writers.
+Beginners gain foundational skills in a supportive environment, while experienced writers refine their craft and explore advanced techniques.

-• LEVELS 2-3: Intermediate courses that require Level 1 course, a similar foundational course in narrative nonfiction, or by application with a writing sample.
+• Levels 2–3: Intermediate courses requiring Level 1, a similar course, or application with a writing sample.

-2. Q: What kind of feedback can I expect in Kathryn Aalto’s courses?
+2. What kind of feedback can I expect?

-A: Yes, invoices can be billed over 2-4 months.
-Contact gardens@kathrynaalto.com to suggest arrangements that work best for you.
+Yes, tuition can be billed over 2–4 months.
+Contact kathryn@kathrynaalto.com to arrange a plan that works for you.

 COMMUNITY